Search features

 - MUSI Staff Email Email More info More Info

 MUSI 187.
 PRIVATE HARP LESSON.
 This course consists of one-half hour for one credit of individual instruction at the harp.
 Must have prior harp or piano experience.
-Semester course, one hour.
+One hour.

 a section of the HARP LESSON (1/2 HR) course in Music - MUSI